-The Growing Place has 35 3' x 16' raised beds ready for planting.
-Seven additional accessible plots will be added in the 2020 season.
+The Growing Place has 35 3' x 16' raised plots and seven accessible plots available for growing during the warmer months.

-When complete, our 30' x 48' heated community greenhouse will be the first of its kind in the Saint John region.
-It will have 26 plots available for gardeners to grow year-round.
+Our 30' x 48' heated community greenhouse is the first of its kind in the Saint John region.
+It has 26 plots available for gardeners to grow year-round.

 We have a lovely grassy space, complete with a pollinator garden and fruit trees, for events in the garden.

 The Crescent Valley Resource Centre has always been passionate about combating food insecurity, and when the opportunity arose to take our programs to the next level by building a greenhouse, we ran with it.
 With time, the idea grew from a small greenhouse into a full fledged community garden!

 By partnering with the City of Saint John, the Dept. of Social Development, the North End Food Bank Association, and ACAP Saint John for support and the The Greater Saint John Community Foundation, the NB Economic and Social Inclusion Corporation, NB Dept. of Social Development, NB Dept of PETL and the Environmental Trust Fund for funding, we were able to get this project off the ground.
 Here we are in 2021, with a beautiful garden space to share with the neighborhood!

 The Growing Place Community Garden and Greenhouse is located at 20 Belyea St. in the Crescent Valley neighbourhood.
 Currently, 42 outdoor raised beds are in place, including seven accessible plots, and these are accompanied by a heated 30’ x 48’ greenhouse containing 26 plots.